gelim/censys/README.md

 - `key:[200 TO 300]` (int range queries)
 - `key:192.168.0.0/24` (IP range query)

+### Note about looking for substrings

+Censys is backed by Elasticsearch, plus they filter the requests for performance reasons.

+If you want to look for all values beginning with the string `Whatsapp`, you can look for `key:Whatsapp*`.
+If you look only for `key:Whatsapp` you will get only fields that where analyzed (strings cut into pieces depending on language rules, specific tokens, etc.) and contains facets with the exact string "Whatsapp".

+An example to highlight that is the values stored in the key `443.https.tls.certificate.parsed.subject.organization`.
+By looking for `443.https.tls.certificate.parsed.subject.organization:Whatsapp` you will find ~90 results.
+Those will be entries with values:
+- `WhatsApp Inc.`
+- `WhatsApp Company Ltd`
+- `WhatsApp`

+But you will miss the values `WhatsApp, Inc.` that has ~350 entries.
+If we check censys.io "Data definitions" this field should be analyzed as a "String" and the comma should be removed by the tokenizer but something is not working as expecting.

+So you need to be very careful when looking for substrings and try different methods by either doing wildcards search (beware that Censys disable beginning search term with a wildcard) or by using pure regexp like "/.*Whatsapp.*/".

 ## Examples
 ### Generic query IP or host (look for anything matching the string in Censys indexed data)